Course

 Course description

-This course will investigate the origin/formation, occurrence, and classification of igneous, sedimentary, metamorphic and economically important rocks.
-This course will also serve as an introduction to the petrographic microscope and the use of the microscope to identify minerals and rocks.
-Field trips will be required.
+This course investigates the origin/formation, occurrence, and classification of igneous, sedimentary, metamorphic and economically important rocks.
+This course also serves as an introduction to the petrographic microscope and the use of the microscope to identify minerals and rocks.
+A field trip is required.
+This field trip may take place outside of scheduled class hours.

 Course content